DevExpress-Examples/asp-net-mvc-dashboard-custom-properties-sample/readme.md

 ### DashboardDescriptionExtension

-This extension enables you to set a dashboard description.
+This extension enables you to set a dashboard description in the dashboard menu.
 The dashboard description is displayed when you hover the info button in the dashboard title.

 **Overview**:
 - Adds a string custom property for a dashboard.